-- 1. Contact the HMIS Program Manager to discuss joining HMIS and its requirements. - 2.
-Identify an HMIS Agency Administrator- see section 2d below. - 3.
-Complete HMIS Partnership Agreement with signatures from the Executive Director of the Participating Agency and the HMIS Program Manager from the RI Coalition for the Homeless; this is usually done via electronic signatures through DocuSign. - 4.
-File Partnership Agreement at RI Coalition for the Homeless; this is also usually done via electronic signatures through DocuSign. - 5.
-If your organization is HIPAA for 42.CFR compliant, a Business Associate Agreement (BAA) must also be on file, which is also completed viaDocuSign. - 6.
-Complete the organization set-up form online located here to provide the HMIS Team with information about your organization. - 7.
-Complete the project set-up form located here to set up project bins in HMIS according to funding source and client population. - 8.
-Direct Agency Administrator to HMIS Program Manager to purchase required licenses. - 9.
-A member of the HMIS team will ensure the Participating Agency has internet connectivity that meets the RIHMIS database systems' requirements and has suitable computers for HMIS participation. - 10.
-Complete HUD HMIS Security Audit Checklist for Participating Agency. - 11.
-Complete HMIS Workstation Security Checklist for each machine that will log on to HMIS. - 12.
-Enroll all Participating Agency End Users for HMIS training by completing this form.
-Training is considered complete when End Users successfully complete the training designated on the Learning Management System (LMS) and have completed the homework assigned to them with a score of 90% or higher. - 13.
-Complete HMIS End User Agreement with signatures from the Participating Agency Executive Director for each new End User.
-These are usually completed via electronic signatures through DocuSign.
+- 1. RI HMIS team to Contact the Agency to discuss joining HMIS and its requirements (ie., annual Security Audits, Workstation requirements; all detailed in new user onboarding). - 2.
+Agency to - a.
+Identify an HMIS Agency Manager see section below. - b.
+Complete HMIS Partnership Agreement through with signatures from the Executive Director of the Participating Agency or and the Chief Strategy Officer (or their designee) from the Rhode Island Coalition to End Homelessness; this is usually done via electronic signatures through DocuSign. - c.
+If Agency is HIPAA and/or 42.CFR compliant, a Business Associate Agreement (BAA) must also be on file, which is also completed viaDocuSign. - d.
+Complete the New Agency set-up form online located here to provide the HMIS Team with information about your organization. - e.
+Complete the project set-up form located here to set up project in HMIS according to funding source and client population. - f.
+Request new user HMIS training by completing this form. - i.
+All new users will need to complete a workstation desk audit to confirm security and privacy standards are met before having access to HMIS - 3.
+Agency to Confirm finance contact and the total number of HMIS licenses required for purposes of generating an HMIS license invoice. - 4.
+Training is considered complete when End Users complete the required onboarding trainings designated on the Learning Management System (LMS) and have completed the required training site homework.